I Am... I Said

 "I Am...
 I Said" is a song written and recorded by Neil Diamond.
-Released as a single on March 15, 1971, it was quite successful, at first slowly climbing the charts, then more quickly rising to number 4 on the U.S. pop singles chart by May 1971.
+Released as a single on March 15, 1971, it was quite successful, at first slowly climbing the charts and then more quickly rising to number 4 on the U.S. pop singles chart by May 1971.
 It fared similarly across the Atlantic, reaching number 4 on the UK pop singles chart as well.